fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Fredrik how much experience do you have in the field ?
+How do you feel about ageism in the IT industry?

 > Question...
 If you don't mind...
 Can you do a video on why people dislike PHP?
 I understand why people used to dislike it, but I don't get it why this is still a thing.
 The more I learn about Javascript and it's tools, the more I see things that PHP does natively.
 Great video!

 > Guled Why is the usage web frameworks in node js land so low?
 I have never come across a job post mentioning the use of Sails.js or Adonis.js  It’s always Express.js which I found bit weird compairing to ruby.
 Ruby on Rails is much more popular in jobs that.
 Sinatra which micro framework similar to Express why is it like that?